-In closing, there is no compelling evidence for seismic signals prior to collapse, or prior to impact for that matter.
+Returning to Dr. Griffin's claim, we have seen that there is no compelling evidence for seismic signals prior to collapse, or prior to impact for that matter.
 Instead there is compelling evidence that there were no seismic signals prior to collapse, which itself is sufficient to refute Dr. Griffin's controlled demolition hypothesis.
 Nonetheless, he states the following: